From Lengthy to Lucid: A Systematic Literature Review on NLP Techniques for Taming Long Sentences: Sentence Compression

 {\bf CNNs} initialized with BERT embeddings were employed for extractive sentence compression in~\cite{hou2020cnn}.
 Even though the experimental results demonstrate that RNNs have stronger performance, this study shows that CNN-based methods achieve a much faster inference time compared to RNN-based ones.

 {\bf GNNs} have also been proposed for the task of sentence compression, either in an abstractive~\cite{guan2021integrating} or extractive setting~\cite{park2021sentence}.
-More specifically,~\citet{park2021sentence} represent each word's dependency tree with GNNs to obtain a richer structural vector representation for each word, while~\citet{guan2021integrating} exploit relations and structural information with GNNs as extracted by FrameNet~\cite{fillmore2001building}.
-FrameNet is a semantic database that contains approximately 300 lexical items and their semantic relations, as well as their underlying semantic structural dependencies.
+More specifically,~\cite{park2021sentence} represent each word's dependency tree with GNNs to obtain a richer structural vector representation for each word, while~\cite{guan2021integrating} exploit relations and structural information with GNNs as extracted by FrameNet~\cite{fillmore2001building}.
+FrameNet is a semantic database that contains approximately 300 lexical items and their semantic relations, as well as their underlying semantic structural dependencies. \cite{zhang2020dense} adopt a graph-based approach that captures higher-level semantic relations with GCN layers and generates abstractive compressions using an LSTM decoder.
+Finally, SWSum~\cite{guan2025structure} extends this line of research by constructing both a semantic scenario graph and a semantic word-relation graph from FrameNet annotations.
+Then multiple dual graph-based encoder layers are stacked to iteratively exchange information between the two graphs.
+The resulting fused graph representations are fed into a transformer decoder to generate compressed abstractive summaries.

 {\bf Transformers} have emerged as a powerful model architecture for many NLP tasks, including sentence compression.
 The performance of Transformer-based architectures in various text generation tasks surpasses that of traditional RNN architectures.
-Recently,~\citet{west2019bottlesum} apply the principle of Information Bottleneck to both abstractive and extractive sentence compression.
+Recently,~\cite{west2019bottlesum} apply the principle of Information Bottleneck to both abstractive and extractive sentence compression.
 The Information Bottleneck method refers to the best trade-off between compression and information loss when compressing a variable $X$ according to relevant information $Y$.
 In the case of sentence summarization, the variable $X$ represents the generated compression, while the relevant information $Y$ indicates the next sentence of $X$.
 A pre-trained language model is used to generate the optimal compression for predicting the next sentence.
 The generated predictions are then used for training a self-supervised abstractive sentence compression model.